 Experience and Types of Cases

 Prior to joining Wigdor LLP, Ms. Goldbrum worked as an Assistant District Attorney in the Kings County District Attorney’s Office.
 There, she represented the People of the State of New York in cases of robbery, burglary, assault, driving while intoxicated, fraud, larceny, and many other criminal matters in Kings County Criminal Court and Kings County Supreme Court.
-Ms. Goldbrum currently serves on the Board of Directors for LeGal, the LGBT Bar Association of Greater New York.

 During law school, Ms. Goldbrum spent a year working at the Innocence Project, where she helped exonerate incarcerated individuals with actual innocence claims.
 Ms. Goldbrum spent a semester as an extern in the United States Attorney’s Office for the Southern District of New York, where she assisted with cases involving terrorism, organized crime, major narcotics, and sex trafficking.
 She was also a summer intern in the New York County District Attorney’s Office, where she worked on criminal matters.